ashachakre0906/employee-tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```
+### Required Dependencies

+Uses the Inquirer package

+Uses the MySQL2 package which connects to a MySQL database.

+Uses the console.table package which prints MySQL rows to the console